-- 1.9 Each member of staff whose work affects or involves contact with other people, must do whatever is reasonably practicable to prevent those other people from being exposed to risks to their health and safety. - 1.10 Staff who know of anything which they consider may put the health and safety of others at risk must report this to the appropriate member of staff. - 1.11 Staff wishing to refer to statements within legislation should initially refer to the school management "Health and Safety" document provided by Gloucestershire County Council, copies of which are available in the Head Teacher's room and the secretary's office at any time.
-This document lists Health and Safety circulars that may affect working practices of individual staff members and Gloucestershire Statement relating to specific curriculum areas within the school. - 1.12 This document will be reviewed annually as part of the School Development/Improvement Plan. - 1.13 This policy document has been written with the full co-operation of the Trades Union representatives at school. - 1.14 The Head Teacher and Safety representatives will ensure that all staff are aware of health and Safety statements and the contents and implications. - 1.15 This policy has been reviewed by staff and presented to the Full Governing Body for approval on October 8th 2014.
+- 1.9 Each member of staff whose work affects or involves contact with other people, must do whatever is reasonably practicable to prevent those other people from being exposed to risks to their health and safety. - 1.10 Staff who know of anything which they consider may put the health and safety of others at risk must report this to the appropriate member of staff. - 1.11 SHE guidance is on GCC web pages for H&S reference - 1.12 This document will be reviewed annually as part of the Governors Annual Policy review table. - 1.13 This policy document has been written with the full co-operation of the Trades Union representatives at school. - 1.14 The Head Teacher and Safety representatives will ensure that all staff are aware of health and Safety statements and the contents and implications. - 1.15 This policy has been reviewed by staff and presented to the Governing Body for approval March 2023

-Head Teacher: Pauline McEvoy Signed: Date: Chair of Governors: Cate Morris Sianed: Date:
+Head Teacher: Jayne Neveu Signed: Date:

+Chair of Governors: Chris Davis Signed: Date: